Tendrael/simple-cinematic-pan/README.md

 # Simple Cinematic Pan

-A Foundry VTT v13 module that allows the GM to synchronize all players' view with their own view to create cinematic moments.
+A Foundry VTT v13 module that allows the GM to synchronize all players' view with their current own view to create cinematic moments.

 ## Features

 - **View synchronization**: The GM can synchronize all players' view with their own view
 - **Smooth animations**: Uses official Foundry VTT v13 APIs for smooth transitions
 - **Native UI integration**: Integrated controls in Foundry's scene controls with layer/tools architecture
-- **Configurable settings**: Customizable animation duration and notifications
+- **Configurable settings**: Customizable animation duration, notifications, and cinematic bars
-- **Macro support**: Direct access to module methods for custom macros
+- **Cinematic bars**: Optional black bars for cinematic effect
+- **UI hiding**: Option to hide Foundry UI for players during cinematic mode
+- **Multi-language support**: Available in English, French, Spanish, German, Italian, and Portuguese

 ## Installation